-Martin was educated at Ormond Primary School and Haileybury College and joined the Australian Labor Party in 1987, whilst at Monash University.
+Martin was educated at Ormond Primary School, Haileybury College and Monash University and joined the Australian Labor Party in 1987.

 At Monash, Martin completed an economics degree (1989), and an Honours degree in Law (1991) winning the Industrial Relations Law Prize in his final year.

 From there he served his articles at Macpherson and Kelley Solicitors and stood as the Labor candidate for the Federal Seat of Goldstein in 1993.